 Other portrayals include Billie Holiday in the musical/drama on the life and music of the legendary jazz vocalist in Lady Day at Emerson’s Bar & Grill, and Berenice in The Member of the Wedding, both which she performed for several theatre companies; Mama Euralie in Once on This Island, for Hangar Theatre; and a runaway slave in Big River for Syracuse Stage.

-Jacque performed her self-penned performance productions of Trav’in: A Musical Journey in Blues and Jazz; Billie’s Diary; and Yes, No, Maybe So, a seven-character musical/comedy/drama designed for elementary and middle school-aged children.
-Jacque wrote and produced a series of radio programs for public radio entitled Voices: The Music and Politics of African American Vocalists.
-She wrote the theme song for a weekly woman’s radio news show Women’s Voices.
-She also produced a monthly segment for that particular show entitled Speaking Script, which focused on female playwrights and their works.
+Jacque won rave reviews for her self-penned one-woman musical/drama, Billie’s Diary, based on Holiday’s life and music.
+The Herald/Post Standard chose Jacque’s play and performance among the best of the year.
+Other self-penned performances include Trav’in: A Musical Journey in Blues and Jazz and Yes, No, Maybe So, a seven-character musical/comedy/drama designed for elementary and middle school-aged children.
+Jacque wrote and produced a series of radio programs for public radio entitled, Voices: The Music and Politics of African American Vocalists.
+She wrote the theme song for a weekly woman’s radio news show, Women’s Voices, and produced a monthly segment for that show entitled, Speaking Script, which focused on female playwrights and their works.
 Jacque has also worked as a radio broadcaster and talk show host.